percona/cloud-tools/doc/index.rst

 To start using PCT:

 1. Go to `cloud.percona.com <https://cloud.percona.com>`_,
-   create a :ref:`account` and log in.
+   create a :term:`PCT Account` and log in.
 #.
 Get your API key at
-   `cloud.percona.com/api-key <https://cloud.percona.com/api-key>_`.
+   `cloud.percona.com/api-key <https://cloud.percona.com/api-key>`_.
 #.
-Install :ref:`agent` by running the following command as root:
+Install :term:`Percona Agent` by running the following command as root:

    ::